-Germanwings, Air Berlin, easyJet and Ryanair are expected to become the leading carriers at the airport, that will bear the name of former West Berlin mayor and Nobel laureate, Willy Brandt.
+Germanwings, easyJet and Ryanair are expected to become the leading carriers at the airport, that will bear the name of former West Berlin mayor and Nobel laureate, Willy Brandt.
 The German capital’s namesake carrier – Air Berlin – will no longer join this roster of airlines following the company’s collapse in 2017.

 The main terminal building is as close to completion as it ever has been, with an agreeable mixture of wood panelling, glass and steel throughout the entrance, complemented by a deep crimson colour scheme and elements said to reflect regional style, from Prussian architect Karl Friedrich Schinkel’s work to Bauhaus design.